Plough My Account Sign Out

 Poetry

 Poem: “And Is It Not Enough?”
-The poet relishes in the beauty of autumn, but sees the stripping away that comes with it.
+The poet relishes the beauty of autumn, but sees the stripping away that comes with it.

 Editors’ Picks

 An American Mother Forgives In American Mother, Diane Foley recounts her journey to forgive her son’s killers.
-I Cheerfully Refuse Despair In Lief Enger’s novel I Cheerfully Refuse, one man fights against despair (and wrongdoers) in a post-apocalyptic world.
+I Cheerfully Refuse Despair In Leif Enger’s novel I Cheerfully Refuse, one man fights against despair (and wrongdoers) in a post-apocalyptic world.
 The Glory of God Is a Human Being Fully Alive In Fully Alive: Tending to the Soul in Turbulent Times, Elizabeth Oldfield uses the seven deadly sins to point towards the seven heavenly virtues.

 Family and Friends